freefallcid/personal-site/cms/posts/2018-10-16-beginner-node-js-tutorial-2.md

 $ npm run start
 ```

-This command  should start the server like before, but now Nodemon will wait for changes to be saved and automatically restart itself everytime you save your project 🎉 Try changing some of the JSON data that you are sending down as a response and then refreshing your browser to test this out.
+This command  should start the server like before, but now Nodemon will wait for changes to be saved and automatically restart itself every time you save your project 🎉 Try changing some of the JSON data that you are sending down as a response and then refreshing your browser to test this out.

 ### Filtering data with URL params